 - Workshops and Talks with Healthcare professionals and students

-Pathway into the Vets & Medics Academy
+Pathway into the VetMed Academy

 Firstly, you must have a passion for improving people’s lives and a desire to discover more about what a career in medicine has to offer.

 Secondly, a determination to work and study hard is absolutely essential and the ability to work well with others.
 As your programme of study develops your attributes will be recognised by our highly experienced staff.
+It goes without saying that your GCSE grades will be excellent.

-Thirdly, if you wish to apply for a place on the Medics Academy you will be required to complete an application form including a letter of application.
-This application will gain your access to the in-house Medics Academy programme.
+Thirdly, if you wish to apply for a place on the Academy you will be required to complete an application form including a letter of application.
+This application will gain your access to the in-house Academy programme.
 Whilst on programme, applicants for the hospital placements will be invited to attend a rigorous 20 minute value based recruitment interview.
 If you have been successful in your interview, you will need to attend mandatory induction, manual handling and first aid training prior to starting your placement at the hospital.

 What will the in-house programme cover?